 Cynthia Ferman works in the Foreign Affairs and International Media Office for the Mayor of Jerusalem, Nir Barkat.
 In her position, she works to help promote and defend Jerusalem in the broader global community.
 As one of the most complex cities in the world, sacred to over three billion people across the globe, the challenges and opportunities are never boring.
 In this capacity, she helps cultivate and build relationships between the Mayor and key strategic interests.
 She works with engaging the diplomatic community, foreign media, business interests, religious organizations and helps advance several of Mayor Barkat’s initiatives to revitalize Jerusalem.
 Passionate about the Jewish People, Cynthia also sits on the American Jewish Committee’s young generation program, ACCESS, global steering committee and co-chairs ACCESS’ Latin-American and Latino Jewish Task Force.

 Prior to making aliyah, Cynthia spent three years with the U.S. State Department working in U.S. public diplomacy in Washington, DC and at the U.S. Embassy in Buenos Aires, Argentina.
-She finished her master’s degree from Georgetown University focusing on international business and culture studies.
-Cynthia is Brazilian-American and moved to Israel in 2011.
+She finished her master’s degree from emecusing ont and Not-For-Profit Accounting.
+Cynthia is Brazilian-Americndvepublic sector entities.

 Jonathan leads the newly formed Young Aliyah Department of the City of Tel Aviv-Yafo, where he works to help integrate and promote the growing Oleh population in Tel Aviv.
 Previously, Jonathan also ran for city council on Mayor Ron Huldai’s election list, Tel Aviv1, served as the English-language campaign manager for Prime Minister Netayahu’s re-election campaign and worked in several other capacities with Knesset Members.
 Jonathan also served in the IDF as a tank gunner and completed two tours of duty each in Lebanon and Gaza.